platformsh/platformsh-docs/src/tutorials/exporting.md

     '/private': 'shared:files/private'
 ```

 To use `rsync` to download each directory, we can use the following commands.
 The `platform ssh --pipe` command will return the SSH URL for the current environment as an inline string that `rsync` can recognize.
 To use a non-default environment, use the `-e` switch after `--pipe`.
-Note that the trailing slash on the remote path means `rsync` will copy just the files inside the specified directory, not the directory itself, .
+Note that the trailing slash on the remote path means `rsync` will copy just the files inside the specified directory, not the directory itself.

 ```bash
 rsync -az `platform ssh --pipe`:/app/private/ ./private/